-Prerequisite: ENG-102, Composition and Speech I, or ENG-105, Composition I, or comparable course or approval of instructor.
+Prerequisite: ENG-105 Composition I, or comparable course, or approval of instructor.
 A study of selected works of fiction in the short story and novel as forms of literature.
 Discussion and writing emphasizing interpretation, critical analysis, and judgment/evaluation.
 (45-0-0-0) Equivalent to 30-112, LITS-102.